Now that you’ve made a big decision and are getting solar power installed, you must be thinking, “I have solar panels; now what?”

-Installing a Solar Power System is a big decision and investment in your home.
-To assist with the process after you have had your Solar installed, we have put together a guideline for you to make the most of your new investment on your home.
+Installing solar panels is a big decision and investment for homes and businesses alike.
+To assist with the process after you have had your solar system installed, we have put together a guideline for you to make the most of your new investment.
 This information is also available in a booklet (click here to download).

-Once you have your solar installed and switched on there are a couple of questions we recommend you ask your
+Once you have your solar installed and switched on, there are a couple of questions we recommend you ask.

 - What price will they pay you for your electricity (in cents per kilowatt hours (kWh))?

 - What is the cost of the electricity you purchase from them (in cents per kWh), and will you lose your off-peak rates once you install solar?

 - Will you be charged a higher daily fixed charge component if you connect solar?